MicrosoftDocs/bi-shared-docs/docs/analysis-services/tutorial-tabular-1400/as-lesson-6-create-measures.md

       InternetPreviousQuarterSalesProportionToQTD:=[InternetPreviousQuarterSales]*([DaysCurrentQuarterToDate]/[DaysInCurrentQuarter])
       ```

-Measures created for the FactInternetSales table can be used to analyze critical financial data such as sales, costs, and profit margin for items defined by the user selected filter.
+Measures created for the FactInternetSales table are used to analyze critical financial data such as sales, costs, and profit margin for items defined by the user selected filter.

+Now that you've created a bunch of measure, take a look at **Measures** in Tabular Model Explorer.
+You'll see all of your new measures.
+Right-click a measure and you see actions you can now take on a that measure.

 ## What's next?